camescopetech/LevelOne/README.md

 When used, gives 10 coins to the player.
 This item can't be used in duel but can be used in the biome by clicking on it in the inventory.
 This item can be sold/bought for 10 coins. <img src="src/main/img/10coins.png" alt="key.png" width="31" height="31">

 ## PNJ
 PNJ can "talk" to the player with a dialog.
 You can interact with them by clicking on F when you are next to them.
-You can go through them.
+You can't go through them.

+A popup is displayed when you interact with the PNJ to know which one you're talking to and what you can do.

 ### Old Man
 This PNJ can only be talked to, you can find different versions of him in all worlds. <img src="src/main/img/vieux.png" alt="key.png" width="31" height="31">